Welcome to Online Learning!

 In an online course you work on assignments at home (or wherever

 you have access to a computer with an Internet connection).
 Instead

 of listening to lectures or participating in class discussions

 face-to-face, you will view most of the course content online.

 Discussions with the teacher and class members will occur on the

-Blackboard - an online course management system - is used to
+Blackboard - an online course management system - is utilized to

 organize course components, such as